Nikitamuddapati/Home-credit-default-risk/README.md

 Data Preparation and EDA:
 -	Managed the initial stages of dataset, handling missing values, outliers, and variable scaling.
--	conducted in-depth exploratory data analysis to uncover patterns and correlations which informed feature selection and preprocessing strategies.
+-	Conducted in-depth exploratory data analysis to uncover patterns and correlations which informed feature selection and preprocessing strategies.

 Upsampling:
 -	Addressed Class imbalance using upsampling to enhance representation of minority class, ensuring reduced bias in model predictions.
 -	Addressed non-linearity in relationships to improve model robustness.

 Modelling: